The guide to banishing back acne

 Sometimes using specially formulated body washes and scrubs on your back isn’t enough to reduce acne.
 Most of the time, getting rid of acne on your back requires an integrated approach:

 Shower after exercising.
 Because sweat is one of the main causes of bacne, it’s crucial that you immediately shower and change clothes after hitting up the gym.
 This will help prevent your pores from becoming clogged.

-- Say no to spandex.
-Spandex is notorious for trapping oil and sweat against your skin, leading to unsightly breakoutson your back and other parts of your body.
+Say no to spandex.
+Spandex is notorious for trapping oil and sweat against your skin, leading to breakouts on your back and other parts of your body.
 You should switch to wearing cotton clothes that allow your skin to breathe.

 Bust bacne for good

 When it comes to battling bacne, usually a combination of the right products and lifestyle changes is necessary.
 Bacne tends to be more common in the summer months, but by using body washes formulated for acne, wearing the right clothes, and showering often, you can nib bacne in the bud for good.
 In rare instances, though, you may need to visit your dermatologist for prescription-strength products.

 - “8 Easy Ways to Get Rid of Acne,” Cosmopolitan, February 13, 2018.